sciabarra/sample-sparkjava-angular/README.md

 Java code for the server part should reside in src/java.

 Check the example in src/java/rugby/todo for a sample of the backend code

+# Commit hook

+All your commit should include Story #number Status where

+- #number is the story number
+- Status is Reviewing Doing Done